Blog details

 Code

-Code and programs available from the Development section of the site are subject to their own individual copyrights and licences.
+Code and programs available from the Development section of the site are subject to their own individual copyrights and licenses.

 Content

 Site content is Copyright © Damien Guard.
 All rights are reserved.
-If you want to quote more than a fair-use extract just get in touch – just to avoid duplicate content on the web and hurts search ranking.
+If you want to quote more than a fair-use extract just get in touch - this avoids duplicate content on the web and helps search ranking.

 Responsible disclosure